REANNZ/rapidconnect/rapidconnect/app/views/documentation/developers.md

 The JWT claim `sub` and the `https://aaf.edu.au/attributes` claim's `edupersontargetedid` field are always identical for Rapid Connect.
 The same value SHALL be provided for all subsequent visits to your application by each user.

 The **full** value of the field must be utilised to ensure your application uniquely identifies the remote user.
-Applications **MUST NOT** try to split this value based on the delimited bang segments.
-This value is **not** able to correlate a user between services.
+Applications **MUST NOT** split this value based on the delimited bang segments.

+The value of `sub`/`edupersontargetedid` is **not** able to correlate a user between services.
+For more details see [http://wiki.aaf.edu.au/tech-info/attributes/edupersontargetedid](http://wiki.aaf.edu.au/tech-info/attributes/edupersontargetedid).

 ### Register your service